Plandon Cay Cut BeachSouth Caicos

-Situated on the extreme point of the northern peninsula of South Caicos, this beach and scenic coastal area is certainly a contender for finest landscape in the Turks and Caicos.
+Situated on the extreme point of the northern peninsula of South Caicos, this beach and scenic coastal area is certainly a contender for the finest landscape in the Turks and Caicos.

 Found on the eastern side of the peninsula is Plandon Cay Cut Beach.
 A ridge of low sandstone bluffs line the coast, and beautiful white sand beaches are interspersed between the cliff outcroppings.
 At low tide, the majority of these beaches become connected.

-US Coast Guard LORAN station.
+Above the beach is the decommissioned and abandoned US Coast Guard LORAN station.
 Built in the 1950s, this site was part of a radio wave navigation system network that was widely used before the introduction of satellite GPS.

 Although this region is the single most remote spot on South Caicos, navigating to Plandon Cay Cut is rather straightforward.

-Sailrock Resort site, continue on the same road for about 3 miles (4.8km).
+Take the unpaved road that follows the north banks of the central salina.
+You’ll know you’re on the right route if you cross a low bridge culvert and begin to follow the edge of Bell Sound.
+After passing the Sailrock Resort site, continue on the same road for about 3 miles (4.8 km).
 The road doesn’t terminate directly at the beach, and you may have to walk a few hundred feet to get to the coast.